TeamCodeNova/APIProject/README.md

 # APIProject
-A repo for out class project
+A repo for our class project